charlon/scout-django/README.md

 ```
 $ git clone https://github.com/charlon/scout-django
 $ cd scout-django
-$ cd scoutproject
 ```
 Initialize EB
 ```
+$ cd scoutproject
 $ eb init
 ```
-create name of application

-AWS will find you Dockerfile... “it appears you are using Docker…” YES!
+Create name of application.
+Let EB do it's thing and it will eventuall find your Dockerfile... “it appears you are using Docker…” say YES!

 ```
 $ eb console